Mapping the Challenges of HCI: An Application and Evaluation of ChatGPT for Mining Insights at Scale: Method

-We iteratively experimented with different prompts for the task of extracting research challenges from the text corupus.
-Ultimately, we arrived at the following prompt: \begin{quote} \textit{ Forget all the above.
+We experimented with various prompts to extract research challenges from the text corpus.
+Our prompt design drew on best practices from both scholarly and gray literature \citep{2312.16171v1.pdf,2210.09150.pdf,2304.07619.pdf,openai_promptdesign,2305.14930.pdf,taxonomy}.
+For each modification, we evaluated the output on a sample of documents and retained changes only when they improved the results.
+This iterative process produced the following prompt: \begin{quote} \textit{ Forget all the above.
 You are InfoMinerGPT, a language model trained to extract challenges for researchers in the field of HCI from academic papers.
 You output a list of challenges, one per line, without explanations.
 If there are no challenges mentioned in the text, you output 'None'.
-Here is the academic paper:{\textbackslash}n{\textbackslash}n } \end{quote} This prompt follows best practices for reliable prompting \todo{\cite{2210.09150.pdf,2304.07619.pdf,2108.13161.pdf,openai_promptdesign,2305.14930.pdf}}.
-Specifically, the first part of this prompt aims to instruct ChatGPT to ignore its initial instructions and persona.
-This is needed because ChatGPT is primed to be an intelligent AI assistant with aim of providing explanations of its outputs.
-By instructing ChatGPT to ignore its initial instructions and assume an expert persona, we can improve the LLM's performance \cite{2305.14930.pdf} and reduce the ``chattiness'' of the model.
-Similar instructions were used, for instance, in evaluating ChatGPT for stock price prediction \cite{2304.07619.pdf}.

-We also experimented with other prompts, such as instructing the model ``never to break character'' and few-shot prompting (i.e., providing example queries and outputs in the prompt) \cite{2005.14165.pdf}.
-However, we found the above prompt resulted in output that consistently met our expectations during our experiments.
+Here is the academic paper:{\textbackslash}n{\textbackslash}n } \end{quote} The first part of this prompt instructs GPT-3.5 to disregard its default instructions and persona \citep{2211.09527.pdf}.
+Because GPT-3.5 is designed as a general-purpose AI assistant that provides explanations, overriding its default behavior with an expert persona improves task-specific performance \citep{2305.14930.pdf,2302.11382.pdf,2211.09527.pdf,2312.16171v1.pdf} and reduces verbosity.
+Similar prompt instructions have been used in other studies (e.g., \citet{2304.07619.pdf}).
+We also tested alternative formats, such as instructing the model to ``never break character'' and few-shot prompting (i.e., providing examples in the prompt) \citep{2005.14165.pdf}, but the above prompt consistently produced plausible research challenges relevant to the source text.

-\subsubsection{Step 2: Information Filtering with GPT-4}
+\subsubsection{Step 2: Information filtering with GPT-4}